forwizzel/Final-Project_Study-Assistant/README.md

 ### Design tab is greyed out
 Only .ui.qml files support the drag-and-drop visual designer.

-Regular .qml files are edited in code mode only.

-The project uses standard .qml, so the designer will not work.
+Regular .qml files are edited in code mode only and I used standard .qml to work better with backend integration, so the designer does not work.

 ### Missing Qt modules / import errors